kblaedel/blog/_drafts/2025-12-04-note-taking-for-programmers-zk-vscode-vim.md

 Half my stress isn’t the work itself—it’s trying to remember where I left off.
 My brain never reloads context fast enough.

 If you feel a little ADHD-ish at work, it might not be you.
-You might just need a better notes system.
+You might just need a better system for notes.

 I tried the usual tools:

 - [Trello](https://trello.com) for recipes and daily todos
 - [Notion](https://www.notion.so/) for project notes
 - Emailing myself links as a "read later" system
-- and using [Outlook "To Do"](https://to-do.office.com/tasks/) at work
+- Even using [Outlook "To Do"](https://to-do.office.com/tasks/) at work

 None of it felt natural.
 I don’t want another app, dashboards, backlinks, or